 4. Long-Term Savings.
-Purchases that never need replacement justify greater investment.
+Purchases that never need replacement to justify the greater investment.
 Given your nonprofit status, it is very likely the funds will not be readily available later, if you buy the short life model.
 A group, lacking funds, replaced a floor to give them an additional three to five years of use.
-Unfortunately the floor needed replacement after three years.
+Unfortunately, the floor needed replacement after three years.

 6. Quality Preference.
 Seek recommendations on quality from others.
 Use them to justify your request.
 A preschool teacher can tell you which brand of magic markers last twice as long the others.

 7. Go Green.
 More and more donors prefer green.
-Many donors recognize that while green might cost more initially, it represent long-term savings for the organization and positive community outcomes.
+Many donors recognize that while green might cost more initially, it represents long-term savings for the organization and positive community outcomes.

 Finally, when you are unsure about requesting high quality, remember that grant and other donors are often people with means.
 When they make personal buying decisions they seek quality.
 From my experience, the staff is often more reluctant than donors to invest in high quality even when these or similar justifications exist.